Are you looking for a script that will delete all empty rows and columns from the tables in your InDesign document?

-If, rather than trying to write a script to delete rows and columns yourself, you would like to use the one I wrote for myself, it is available for instant download for only $9.95.
+If, rather than trying to write a script to delete rows and columns yourself, you would like to use the one I wrote for myself, it is available for instant download for $9.95 a month.
 I found it to be a useful addition to my arsenal of InDesign scripts, and I think you will too!

-The script works with all the latest versions of InDesign including CS6 and CC2015.
+The script works with all the latest versions of InDesign including CS6, CC2018 and beyond.
 (In fact, there is nothing in the script I’m aware of to prevent it from working in earlier versions of InDesign either.)

 The script costs $29.99 (annual subscription).